cachamber/ricohtype145chip/README.md

 00000000: a200 0102 0f03 01ff  | Magenta 145 HY
 00000000: a200 0102 0304 03ff  | Yellow 145
 00000000: a200 0102 0f04 01ff  | Yellow 145 HY
 ```
+* Note: The values listed as 145 non-HY variants I can't verify as I don't have the origional packaging for them

 0x08 - 0x09 : New/Installed Cartridge?
 ```
 6400 | New Cartridge